Packing a school lunch is one chore parents dread. Teach your children to pack their own lunch with free printables.

 We set up an assembly line with the containers of snacks and a large spoon, scoops, or a measuring cup to portion just like the fruits and vegetables.
 I have the mini-brooms and dust pans at the ready for clean up when we are finished.

-Make Labels for the School Lunch Components
+Make Labels for Packing a School Lunch

 1. Lunch box